Explore with Newxel: How to Deal With a Shortage of Software Engineers in 2022

-In another study, 69% of global employers struggle to match vacancies with the right talents that possess reliable skills sets.
+In another study, 69% of global employers struggle to match vacancies with the right talents that possess reliable skill sets.
 This includes discipline, accountability, resilience, and stress tolerance.
 Remember stressed employees can lose up to 5 hours of work every week.
 For this reason, around 1 out of 3 organizations leverage digitization and automated processes to circumvent the challenging recruitment process due to the talent shortage of software developers.

 But what’s the future outlook of software talent developer shortage in numbers?
 Will the demand for quality software developers continue to proliferate?
 First, the number of job vacancies in software projects will rise by 22% by the time we clock 2030.
 Remember, the national average growth rate in the US is 8%, meaning we are already looking at an overwhelmed industry with a severe shortage.
 Moreover, Gartner forecasts a $3.9 trillion sector of AI-powered businesses by the end of 2022.
 In other words, the number of potential employers is also increasing at an alarming rate.

 It’s also worth noting the rising of blockchain technology disruption in many industries.
 The talent gap in crypto is even worse since the industry is still navigating its nascent stage.
 A recent Xpheno report shows that active blockchain job openings in India and the larger Asian region have grown by 50% since 2020.
 Currently, we have more than 12,000 unfilled job openings, and the numbers could go higher as many tech firms expand their operations to the region.